EDUCBA

 Prompt a message to run the above V-lookUp Macro.

-Example 1 was a tool by excel which is used to record a macro.
+Example 1 was an Excel tool used to record a macro.
 Now we will use VBA to create a macro.
 For this, we need to activate the Developer tab.

 Step 1